 The RSC regularly schedules workshops and family events for children as young as five and for young people interested in theatre and theatre literature.
 Selected matinees are paired with events for the kids - workshops, storytelling, play-in-a-day so that parents can enjoy the play while children have a fun introduction to the world of the same play and its stories.
 Later, you can all compare your ideas over tea and snacks at the Courtyard Theatre's cafe bar.

-The town itself is pretty but often over-praised and over-priced.
-The RSC on the other hand, won't let you down.
+If you go to Stratford-upon-Avon without seeing a Royal Shakespeare Company production of one of Shakespeare's plays, as the English say, you are a fool to yourself.
+The town itself is pretty but often over-praised and overpriced.
+The RSC, on the other hand, won't let you down.

 It may challenge your assumptions about Shakespeare though.
 The company's great strength is that it always regards Shakespeare's works as plays to be performed rather than objects of ancient literature for worship and study.